nagasudhirpulla/taming_python/blog/skills/folium_intro.md

 * Set the tile layers from in-built sources
 * Set the tile layers from other sources
 * Layer controls button to show/hide layers
-* Save a map object
+* Save a map object as html

 ### Creating a basic line plot with lists of x and y coordinates
 Lets create a simple line plot with x and y lists